Tharsis (video game): Reception

-Since its release on Steam, Tharsis has received "mixed or average" reception, according to review aggregator Metacritic.
+Tharsis received "mixed or average" reviews according to Metacritic, a review aggregator.
 Amongst positive reviews, Matt Peckham of Time called the game "ingenious" and "brutally exacting".
 Reviewer Andrei Dumitrescu of Softpedia cited "interesting mechanics" and "a lot of replayability", despite the high difficulty, and that the game showed how humans persevere in the face of hopeless odds.
 Brian Dumlao of Worthplaying scored the game moderately, praising the "lovingly rendered" graphics of the ship despite the "generic" characters, and saying the music was "done very well", though mentioning that the game was "not for everyone", and that people who weren't comfortable with losing far more often than they would win would be unhappy with the game.

 A common point of criticism was that success was perceived to be overly based on random chance.
 Patrick Hancock of Destructoid praised the game's graphics as "wonderful", aside from the faces of the crew members, but criticized the game for relying "too much on dice rolls", leading to the feeling that winning is too dependent on luck and "destroy[ing] one's interest in trying again".
-Rob Zacny of IGN stated that he felt that he had gotten "lucky" when things went well, instead of doing "something clever".
-Tyler Wilde of PC Gamer called the game it highly "dependent on chance", and suggested that the difficulty varies widely depending on how good your dice rolls are for that particular playthrough.
+Rob Zacny of IGN stated that he felt that he had gotten lucky when things went well, instead of doing "something clever".
+Tyler Wilde of PC Gamer called the game highly "dependent on chance" and suggested that the difficulty varies widely depending on how good your dice rolls are for that particular playthrough.

-According to designer Zach Gage, the game was one of the most critically divisive he ever worked on.
+According to designer Zach Gage, Tharsis was one of the most critically divisive he ever worked on.
 The game received an overall negative response from publications that were video game focused, while it received a more positive response from streamers, board game players, and developers.
 He believes this is due to the fact that games of chance are usually used as a lazy shortcut to make things harder, or to take the player's money in mobile games, which caused the gameplay of Tharsis to be overlooked.